bono-94/Life_Coin_Live/README.md

   - All debugging and problem-solving has been done strictly by trying different combinations with known and unknown elements and attributes.
 No external sources and no professional help

-  - Instructions on how to use various unexplored elements and attributes were consulted with [W3 Schools](https://www.w3schools.com/)
+  - [W3school](https://www.w3schools.com/) has been used as an additional theory and understanding of elements, attributes and values

 ### Media